BinaryHeartNT/BinaryHeart/README.md

 To pull other people's changes, open the version control menu in Replit.
 If the branch is behind the main's commits, click the orange "pull" button.

 ### Tutorials
 For more on managing this site, go to [binaryheart.notion.site](https://binaryheart.notion.site).
+(Currently incomplete, will be completed at a later time.)